MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 To run the Testsuite, right click on the Testsuite module and select ``Build Module``.

-Configure which Tests to Run
+Configure the Tests to Run
 ----------------------------

 It is possible to exclude some tests from being executed by the Test